Why Indian Muslim women are a special target for Hindutva hatred

 The refusal of the new generation of Indian Muslim women to fit into their category of the “other” and submit to any majoritarian pressure make them a formidable force to deal with.
 Their endeavour to achieve economic independence and assert their identity while enjoying civil liberties guaranteed by the Constitution threatens the Hindutva forces.

-This new Muslim woman, who does not conform to the conventional stereotype of being oppressed by their community and in need of protection.
-She shatters the delusion of “saviour syndrome” portrayed the majoritarian state.
+This new Muslim woman, who does not conform to the conventional stereotype of being oppressed by their community and in need of protection, shatters the delusion of “saviour syndrome” portrayed by the majoritarian state.

 Is this a sudden awakening?
 No, it is a result of how they have struggled for a long time with considerable success within the framework of a constitutional republic, to make its institutions fully open and responsive to their needs as equal citizens.